daticahealth/cks-docs/source/sections/service-config-tutorials/ingress.md

 ### Application Ingress

 #### Intro
-Secure ingress is one of most important parts of a compliant cluter.
-In CKS, we use the ingress-nginx project to provide a single, access logged, point of ingress into the cluster.
+Secure ingress is one of most important parts of a compliant cluster.
+In CKS, we use the ingress-nginx project to provide a single access-logged point of ingress into the cluster network.
 Using routing rules and TLS definitions configured by ingress resources, multiple applications can be exposed to the public internet over the Network Load Balancer provisioned for your cluster.
 The ingress-contoller handles determining which ingress best matches the incoming URL, and routes the request to the appropriate service backend.
 If none of the ingress resources have a match then the request is routed to the default-http-backend, which responds `default backend - 404`.

-This tutorial will step through a basic deployment based on the [k8s-example project](https://github.com/daticahealth/k8s-example) to expose an application with TLS on the public internet.
+This tutorial will step through a basic deployment based on the [k8s-example project](https://github.com/daticahealth/k8s-example) to expose an application on the public internet over HTTPS.

 #### Example